flexu/Documentation/FAQ.md

 ## WHEN WILL THE FLEXU INITIAL COIN OFFERING AUCTION START? ##

-The initial coin offering ("ICO") daily auction is targetted to launch on 30th April 2018.
+The initial coin offering ("ICO") daily auction is targeted to launch on 30th April 2018.
 Once started it will last either 30 days or if the **FLEXU** supply is fully purchased before that time period.

 ## WHAT HAPPENS AFTER THE INITIAL COIN OFFERING? ##